'I don’t know': Trump draws blank on homosexuality decriminalization push

-A day after the highest-profile openly gay person serving in the Trump administration revealed his push to decriminalize homosexuality around the world, the president has been caught on camera seemingly unaware of the effort.
+A day after the highest-profile openly gay person in the Trump administration revealed his push to decriminalize homosexuality around the world, the president was caught on camera seemingly unaware of the effort.

 "Say it?”
 Trump responded.